-Every person is unique, and Stephen's music therapy sessions are person-centred based and tailored to the client's need and interests, creating an inclusive and supportive environment.
+Every person is unique, and Stephen's music therapy sessions are person-centred based and tailored to the clients' needs and interests, creating an inclusive and supportive environment.
 Stephen's approach is non-judgemental and compassionate.

-Stephen offers 1 on 1 and with group music therapy sessions, face to face and online.
+Stephen offers 1 on 1 and group music therapy sessions, face-to-face and online.
 He uses a variety of music therapy techniques depending on the client's need and goals, such as rhythmic activities, singing, songwriting, improvisation and neurologic music therapeutic techniques.

 Therapeutic goals and objectives are developed and agreed upon between the music therapist and the client/caregiver.
-Sessions are typically 45/50 min of treatment time with 10 minutes for documentation and communication between therapist and client/relative/caregiver/activity coordinators.
+Sessions are typically 35/40 min of treatment time but can be shorter for younger children or longer for older children and adults, if required, with 5 minutes for documentation and communication between therapist and client/relative/caregiver/activity coordinators.

-Music therapy sessions provide sensory and intellectual stimulation experiences.
+Music therapy provides sensory and intellectual stimulation experiences and offers a safe and reliable space for exploring feelings without the need of using verbal communication.
 Goals and outcomes addressed include communication and socialisation needs.
 It also improves motor functioning and promotes relaxation.

 Stephen is also the Founder and Director of Music&Sound Therapy, a Music Therapy Association based in the UK with national and international members and advisors, dedicated to providing a high-quality service accessible to all.